Kauai Camping Guide

 Camping in Kauai?
 Here's What you Need to Know!

 Since Kauai is called The Garden Island, you already know that camping here is going to be a beautiful experience.
 You can choose which landscape you want: a beachside experience, a remote location surrounded by mountains -- or both!
 Here's our guide with information on where to rent gear, how to get permits, and some of our favorite campsites on the island.

 Hours: Mon-Sat 7:00 AM-5:00 PM

 Kayak Kauai has affordable tent rentals, accessories, and of course kayaks.
 There's no shortage of supplies as they offer two-person dome tents for $15/night, stoves, fuel tanks, sleeping bags, sleeping pads, back packs, and trekking poles.

 Kauai Camper Rental

 Hours: 7:00 AM-5:00 PM

 Kauai Camper Rental lets you rent equipment for a daily or weekly rate.
 For a 3-4-person tent, it costs $15 for one day or $65 for the week.
 Note: there is a $50 minimum on all camping gear.
 In addition to tents, they have sleeping bags and pads, pillows, dishes and silverware, pots and pans, a burner stove, coolers, lanterns, umbrellas and chairs.
-They also have rentals that will elevate you're camping experience, like a bluetooth speaker, a French press coffee maker, and bocce ball set.
+They also have rentals that will elevate your camping experience, like a bluetooth speaker, a French press coffee maker, and a bocce ball set.
 If you want to opt for a camper instead of a tent, it is $165 daily, which includes free pick up and drop off at the airport.

 Anini Beach Park